gefgu/blog-back-end/README.md

 - Fields
   - **Title**
   - **Content**
-    - It will come in HTML5 because of TinyMCE6
+    - It will be simple text.
   - **Creation Date**
   - **Publish Date**
     - It will allow for scheduling posts.